Tebs-Lab/LLMs-Non-Eng-Two-Day-Workshop/01-the-fundamentals/01-big-picture.md

         * Models just take input and produce output.
         * Agents take actions over time in an environment.
             * Agents might use or be composed of one or more models.
+            * Agents might run in the context of an application, and might also have access to controlling other applications.
+            * The definition of an Agent is, unfortunately, kinda of hard to pin down and keeps changing as time goes on.

         * Talk through a couple examples:
             * GPT-4 is a model, ChatGPT is an agent.